KristianColville1/raza-noodles/README.md

 # Deployment
 When I finished the homepage for Raza Noodles, I looked for a way to deploy the website.
 As a deployment solution, I chose the version control system GitHub.
 They have an excellent resource called GitHub pages that allows developers to visually inspect how their website would look on a cloud platform.

-    1. Firstly, I went to the repository and clicked on 'settings'.
+1. To begin, I went to the repository and selected 'settings.'
-    2. Navigated to the 'pages' section.
+2. I went to the 'pages' section.
-    3. Under 'source' I selected the master branch as 'main'.
+3. I chose the master branch as the 'main' branch under 'source.'
-    4. Made sure it was deployed using the 'root' directory.
+4. I ensured that it was deployed from the 'root' directory.
-    5. Once completed I was then given the url for the website.
+5. Once completed, I got the website's URL.

 # Credits